bohaz/vendido/README.md

 To run the project, execute the following command:
 - Run `rails s` to start a development server (it will run in port 3000)
-- Now, you are ready to consume the API endpoints
+- Now, you are ready to use the App!

 ## 👥 Author <a name="authors"></a>